van-essa/ladybike/README.md

 ![](README_docs/Features/bookingsystem.png)

-Also, noteworthy to mention that the user can logout whnenever they want.
+Also, noteworthy to mention that the user can logout whenever they want.

 ![](README_docs/Features/signout.png)